Programs & Events

 • Little Explorers: Preschool Story Hour - Wednesday from 10:30-11am

-• STEM for Kids - STARTS Thursday, Oct.
+• STEM for Kids - STARTED Thursday, Oct.
 16, 3:40-5pm at the RFL Library.
+A few spots remain open.
 Contact kylie@redfeatherlibrary.org to register.

 • Knit & Stitch - 4th Wednesday of the month 10a-12pm All stitchers are welcome to attend and bring a project to work on.